Getting PowerShell in Kali Linux container

 docker run --rm --interactive powershell:kali-rolling

-in the Dockerfile for the build, you will obtain
+If you have added the CMD in the Dockerfile for the build, you will obtain

 PowerShell as the default shell in the container interactive session.